bruceravel/demeter/documentation/Athena/process/index.rst

 ===============

-:demeter:`ATHENA` offers a variety of data processing chores -- chores which modify the data or its parameters in some way to prepare it for more extensive analysis.
+:demeter:`ATHENA` offers a variety of data processing chores |nd| chores which modify the data or its parameters in some way to prepare it for more extensive analysis.
 With the exception of merging data groups, all data processing features are accesses through the main menu, shown